-Nitazenes are a group of powerful synthetic opioids that were created 50 years ago by a Swiss chemical company as potential pain relief medications.
-However, they were so potent, they were never approved as a medicine.
-These drugs are µ-opioid receptor agonists that produce psychoactive effects comparable to morphine, heroin, and oxycodone.
+Nitazenes are a group of powerful synthetic opioids that were created 50 years ago by Chemische Industrie Basel, a Swiss chemical company as potential pain relief medications.
+However, they were so potent and their therapeutic window so small, they were never approved as a medicine.
+These drugs are mu-opioid receptor agonists that produce psychoactive effects comparable to morphine, heroin, and oxycodone.

-In the past few years, several nitazenes have re-emerged in the illicit recreational drug market.
-At least 23 variants of nitazines have been confirmed worldwide.
-Some of them (isotonitazene, metonitazine, protonitazene, and etonitazene) are up to 40 times more potent than fentanyl and 500 times more potent than heroin.
-They have already caused hundreds of deaths in Europe, the United Kingdom, and North America.
+All nitazenes derive from the chemical structure, 2-benzyl-benzimidazole.
+In the past few years, several nitazenes have emerged in the illicit recreational drug market.
+At least 23 variants of nitazenes have been confirmed worldwide.
+Some of them (isotonitazene, metonitazene, protonitazene, and etonitazene) are up to 40 times more potent than fentanyl and 500 times more potent than heroin.
+They have already caused hundreds of deaths in Australia, Brazil, most of Europe, the United Kingdom, North America and west Africa.

 Nitazenes are available in powders, counterfeit prescription medicines, including fake oxycodone and benzodiazepine pills.
 They have most frequently been combined with fentanyl but may also be used with benzodiazepines, cocaine, heroin, methamphetamine, and tramadol.

 Bellingcat has uncovered more than 1,000 online advertisements for 6 of the most common types of nitazenes.
-These ads offered worldwide delivery.
+These ads offer worldwide delivery.
 Many of the accounts were linked to companies in China.

 The lethal doses for nitazenes in humans, particularly in combination with other drugs, are not known.
 Many factors influence overdose-related morbidity and mortality, including not only the drug, but also the amount taken, the route of administration, possible drug-drug interactions or drug-alcohol interactions, body weight, opioid tolerance, and underlying health status.